 Some animals have horns or remnants of horns.
 At one point they might have been useful to survive, but their food chain or habitat may have changed to a point where they're no longer needed.

 Changing parts of the body can make an animal look cuter or fiercer.
-Obvious changes to make an animal cute are fluffy fur, big eyes and just being tiny.
-To make n animal look fierce you could give it smaller eyes, big teeth, claws or tusks.
+Obvious changes to make an animal cute are fluffy fur, big eyes, and just being tiny.
+To make an animal look fierce you could give it smaller eyes, big teeth, claws, or tusks.

 Changing the speed or pitch of a sound can make it unique in an instant.
-It'll require a little imagination, but we're creating an imaginative animal here.
-Alternatively, you could simply find sound clips online and put them in one of the many free audio programs to change them and play around with it.
+It'll require a little imagination, but we're creating an imaginary animal here.
+Alternatively, you could simply find sound clips online, put them in one of the many free audio programs to change them, and play around with it.

 Another way of thinking of new sounds is trying to imagine how an animal would sound if it tried to make the sound a different animal makes.
 For example, imagine what a dog would sound like if it tried to sound like a crow, or what a bear would sound like if it tried to howl like a wolf.